Total War: Shogun 2: Fall of the Samurai: Gameplay

 Fall of the Samurai features weapons from the late 1800s such as the Gatling gun.

-Starting in the year 1864, the player is tasked with developing their domain and adopting modern technologies to help their side—Shogunate or Imperial— win the impending Boshin War.
-At the start of the campaign, the pro-Shogunate domains control both Kyoto (the traditional capital of Japan) and Edo, the seat of Shogunate power.
-Control of these two cities and dominance on the campaign map will cause one side or the other to win the war.
-The campaign map has been altered and expanded from Shogun 2 to include additional provinces, including the previously absent island of Hokkaido in the north, as well as the islands of Tanegashima, Tsushima, and Gotō in the west.
+Starting in 1864, the player develops their domain and adopts modern technologies to support either the Shogunate or the Imperial faction in the impending Boshin War.
+At the beginning of the campaign, pro-Shogunate domains control both Kyoto, the traditional capital of Japan, and Edo, the seat of shogunate power.
+Control of these two cities and dominance on the campaign map determines the outcome of the war.

+The campaign map has been expanded from Shogun 2 to include additional provinces, including the previously absent island of Hokkaido in the north, as well as the islands of Tanegashima, Tsushima, and Gotō in the west.

-To reflect Fall of the Samurai's shorter time period compared to Shogun 2 (spanning a maximum of just twelve years from 1864 to 1876), the number of turns per year has increased from four to twenty-four, and armies on the campaign map move slower per-turn than in the base game, typically requiring several turns to traverse just a single province.
-To compensate, the player can construct and use railways in certain provinces to rapidly speed up the movement of armies.
+To reflect the shorter time period of Fall of the Samurai—spanning from 1864 to 1876—the number of turns per year was increased from four to twenty-four (six turns per season).
+Armies move more slowly on the campaign map than in the base game, often requiring several turns to cross a single province.
+Railways can be constructed in certain provinces to allow rapid movement of armies.